-Norwegian soprano LISE DAVIDSEN began her world conquest by winning Plácido Domingo’s Operalia competition and the Queen Sonia Competition in 2015.
+Norwegian soprano LISE DAVIDSEN has taken the classical world by storm since winning Plácido Domingo’s Operalia competition and the Queen Sonia Competition in 2015.
 She was widely acclaimed for her débuts at the Bayreuth, Aix-en-Provence and Glyndebourne festivals, at the Royal Opera House and Wigmore Hall in London and at the Bavarian and Vienna State Operas.
 In 2019, Gramophone magazine declared in its review of an album of Strauss and Wagner that Davidsen “is one of the greatest vocal talents to have emerged in recent years, if not decades”.
+She has since released two further solo albums on the label to equal acclaim: an orchestral recital featuring Beethoven, Wagner, Verdi and a stunning Grieg recital together with with famed Norwegian pianist Leif Ove Andsnes.